for improved legibility

 This time I am focusing on ease of reading for us who have reasonable good vision, as despite good eyesight we may at times find reading text on websites a little hard and tiring.
 This site has not been among the worst in this respect, but nothing is perfect.
 Thus, I decided to try to improve things here on familiar ground.

-I found that the hight contrast between text and background on this site tended to make the text kind
+I found that the high contrast between text and background on this site tended to make the text kind

 of blurry.
 I also found that although reducing the contrast by lightening the text and/or darkening the background